JCGonzaga01/jcgonzaga01.github.io/README.md

 # [ON-GOING] My Personal Website

+Remaining Items:

+1. FunStuffs Page > Travels's Gallery Page

 ## Project Overview

-I built this website not just to create a portfolio of my projects but also to help others, especially non-programmers, in creating and building their own website.
-The project itself is built to be easily modifiable so even you don't know much about web development, you can still use this project as your template in building one.
+The project was built to be easily modifiable so even you don't know much about Javascript or ReactJS, you can still use this project as your template in building your own personal website.

-#### Note when adapting using this project as your template
+#### Note when using this project as your template

-If you happen to encounter some not so non-programmer friendly configuration upon following the below instructions, kindly drop me a message using the **_Contact_** section of [my personal website](https://jcgonzaga01.github.io/) or send me an email at [my personal email](mailto:gonzaga.jc1993@gmail.com) or file an issue ticket in this repo.
+If you happen to encounter some not so programmer friendly configuration upon following the below instructions, kindly send me an email at [my personal email](mailto:gonzaga.jc1993@gmail.com) or file an issue ticket in this repo.

 ## Project Structure